 - You need a small number of nodes with modest CPU and RAM since most work will happen within a managed service

-For more information about pipelines, see Vertex Pipelines.
+For more information about pipelines, see Vertex AI Pipelines.

 While you could consider other orchestrators like Cloud Composer (see Airflow), pipelines is a better choice because it includes built-in support for common ML operations and tracks ML-specific metadata and lineage.
 Lineage is especially important for validating that your pipelines are operating correctly in production.

 Kubeflow Pipelines SDK is recommended for most users who want to author managed pipelines.
 Kubeflow Pipelines is flexible, letting you use simple code to construct pipelines; and it provides Google Cloud Pipeline Components, which lets you include Vertex AI functionality like AutoML in your pipeline.
 To learn more about Kubeflow Pipelines, see Kubeflow Pipelines and Vertex AI Pipelines.